ksqsf/rime-moran/README-en.md

 + Original Ziranma data: [rime-zrm](https://github.com/bigshans/rime-zrm);
 + Some of the Lua scripts: [Tu's Tiger-code Rime schema](https://tiger-code.com/);
 + Color schemes: [ssnhd/Rime](https://github.com/ssnhd/rime/), [KyleBing/rime-wubi86-jidian](https://github.com/KyleBing/rime-wubi86-jidian/), Tu's Tiger-code and others;
 + Other dictionaries: acknowledged in the dictionary files.
-Special thanks to 吕奉先 and SunShine for contributing a dictionary for simplified characters.

-This schema also received help from 铁圈, 䑝曻, and 蹄垫.
-Thank you!
+This project cannot be in its current shape if not for the efforts of many people:

+- Schema design and Lua programming: 铁圈, 䑝曻, 蹄垫
+- Optimization of Quick Code for Simplified Characters: 呂奉先, SunShine, 小幽幽, sky
+- Data for Characters in Unicode CJK Extensions: 呂奉先, 吥捨洳楓, 聆竹聽風, SunShine

+Sincerely appreciated!